SN 2023ixf -- an average-energy explosion with circumstellar medium and a precursor

-It is important to notice that the gravitational binding energy of all layers outside the stellar core is at most some $0.01 \, \rm \text{foe}$ in low-mass progenitors (see Table~1 of \citealt{Stockinger:2020hse}), and orders of magnitude lower in the hydrogen envelope.
+It is important to notice that the gravitational binding energy of all layers outside the stellar core is at most some $0.01 \, \rm \text{foe}$ in low-mass progenitors (see Table~1 of \citealt{2020MNRAS.496.2039S}), and orders of magnitude lower in the hydrogen envelope.
 Therefore, the small amount of energy deposited by axions can easily eject the stellar material.
 As an example, consider the red stars in Figure~\ref{figure:axions}.
-They identify axions with mass and coupling such that $\lambda_{a\rightarrow\gamma\gamma} \sim \text{few} \times 10^{\,13} \, \rm cm$, and would deposit an energy of roughly $\gtrsim 0.01$ foe, when decaying.
+They identify axions with mass and coupling such that $\lambda_{a\rightarrow\gamma\gamma} \sim 10^{\,12}-10^{\,14} \, \rm cm$, and would deposit an energy of roughly $\gtrsim 0.01$ foe, when decaying.
 In summary, these axions would: get produced mainly via photon coalescence in the SN core, around $r_0 \sim 10 \, \rm km$; travel through the stellar envelope at the speed of light and deposit most of their energy at $r_1 \sim \lambda_{a\gamma\gamma}$, in a time $\lambda_{a\gamma\gamma}/c \simeq 1 \, \text{h} \Big( \lambda_{a\gamma\gamma}\, \Big/ 10^{14}\rm cm\Big)$.
 On the other hand, the main shock forms close to the neutron star as neutrinos interact with the ambient matter, and it propagates to the surface of the star during a time $t_\mathrm{sbo}=R_* / v_\mathrm{sh} \sim 0.6\Big( R_*\, \Big/ 5 \times 10^{\,13}\rm cm \Big) \Big( 10^{\,9} \text{cm}\,\text{s}^{\,-1}\, \Big/ v_\mathrm{sh} \Big)\rm day$ (approximate time between the formation of the shock and its breakout from the stellar surface), where $v_\mathrm{sh}$ is the shock velocity.